hongping/hongping.github.io/_posts/2025-10-04-vibe-coding-with-gemini-code-assist.md

 * * *

-_Disclaimer: This blog post was drafted with the help of AI (ChatGPT) as well_
+_Disclaimer 1: This blog post was drafted with the help of AI (ChatGPT) as well._
+_Disclaimer 2: Opinions expressed are solely my own and do not express the views or opinions of my employer._